Google Assistant could be coming to more smart home entertainment devices. Read more

 Read the full article: How to use Google Assistant to organize your life

 Using Google Assistant to control your smart home

-Perhaps one of the best things Google Assistant can do is to control your smart home, acting as a single voice-activated hub for your connected light bulbs, smart thermostats, and even your outdoor security camera.
+Perhaps one of the best things Google Assistant can do is to control your smart home devices, acting as a single voice-activated hub for your smart light bulbs, smart thermostats, and even your outdoor security camera.

 You’ll need to use a smartphone or tablet to set up your smart home devices to work with Google Assistant.

 Once you’ve done this you can set nicknames for your devices and assign them to different rooms in your house – helpful if you have a lot of different smart devices.

 You should now be able to ask Google Assistant to do things like “turn off the lights in the bedroom”, “turn down the thermostat”, and if you have a Google Assistant smart display or TV, “show the front door camera” for a livestream of your security camera’s view.

 Lots of brands now work with Google Assistant, including Philips Hue lightbulbs, Neato robot vacuums, and of course, products from Google-owned company Nest, which includes devices like the Nest Thermostat-E, and the Nest Cam IQ.